mbtyers/riverdist/README.md

 * `riverdistancetofrom()` returns a matrix of network distances between two datasets.
 * `mouthdistobs()` returns a matrix of distances between each observation and the mouth of the river network, with rows corresponding to unique individual, and columns corresponding to unique survey.

+Summaries and plots are also available at the dataset level, in addition to individuals, which is likely to be much more useful to analysis.

+* `makeriverdensity()` calculates a kernel density object which can be plotted with `plot()` to create a kernel density map.
+Depending on the usage of `makeriverdensity()`, this may be a sequence of maps.
+* `kfunc()` provides plotting of empirical k-functions for each survey event, giving evidence of clustering or dispersal behavior.
+* `plotseq()` produces a plot of a distance sequence such as that returned from `mouthdistobs()` providing plots of overall distance or upriver position for each survey event.
+* `matobslist()` produces a list of matrices of distances or upstream distances between all survey events, for each individual.
+This can be plotted using `plotmatobslist()`, creating a summary plot for all individuals.

 ### Installation

 The 'riverdist' package is currently available on Github, and can be installed in R with the following code: